AdityaBaxla/ERC20-token/README.md

 # ERC20-token
- making token on ethereum from scracth
+ making token on ethereum from scratch